zeon256/zeon256/README.md

 - Prefered editor: Helix + Zellij or VSCode + Dance
 - Main OS: Arch Linux + MacOS (school/work)
 - Other programming languages: C++, TypeScript, Javascript, Java, Kotlin, C#, C, Python, Go
 - For more info regarding the accounts I have check my Keybase for [verified accounts](https://keybase.io/zeon666).
 Messages from others with same username don't guarantee its me.
-There have been attempts at impersonation (I know who you are, I know where you work, dont make me email your HR) so be cautious
+There have been attempts at impersonation, so be cautious

 ## Notable Projects